Lake Merritt is the heart of Oakland. We are petitioning for a continuous, 2-way protected cycletrack all the way around the lake.

 Click here to view the letter.

 We were so pleased that, in response, Oakland DOT agreed to install a two-way protected bikeway along the west side of Lakeshore Ave from E 18th to El Embarcadero.
-Construction is expected to start in 2024 and be completed in 2025.
+Construction started in July 2025, be completed in 2026.

 IN MEMORY OF Maia Correia